Crosscap states and duality of Ising field theory in two dimensions

-{\em Summary and outlook} --- In conclusion, two distinct crosscap states in the 2D Ising field theory that are connected to each other via the Kramers-Wannier duality have been thoroughly investigated.
-The Majorana free field representation of these crosscap states are established and the bosonization approach is extended to calculate the crosscap correlators, i.e., correlation functions on the real projective plane ($\mathbb{RP}^2$).
-To understand the crosscap overlap in the vicinity of a critical point, we have developed a conformal perturbation theory to compute the low order coefficients in the power series expansion of the overlap.
-These results provide vital insights about field theories on non-orientable manifolds and also enrich the numerical toolbox for identifying critical theories in lattice models (e.g., Ref.~\cite{KimJC2024}).
+{\em Summary and outlook} --- In conclusion, we have thoroughly investigated two distinct crosscap states in the 2D Ising field theory, connected by Kramers-Wannier duality.
+By developing a conformal perturbation theory for the crosscap overlap, we extended its definition beyond CFT and established a perturbative expansion in the coupling constant.
+This framework not only deepens our understanding of field theories on non-orientable manifolds, but also enriches the numerical toolbox for identifying critical theories in lattice models~\cite{LiZQ2020,KimJC2024,TanBY2025,DongJM2025}.
+The identification of lattice crosscap states and the bosonization techniques developed here also provide a natural route to the study of nonequilibrium dynamics involving crosscap states~\cite{Chalas2025a,WeiZX2024,ChenHH2025,BaiC2025,Dulac2025,Chalas2025b}.

-Apart from the 2D Ising field theory, duality has also been uncovered in many other field theories (e.g., $\mathbb{Z}_N$ parafermion CFTs~\cite{Zamolodchikov1985}).
-It would be interesting to explore new crosscap states enriched by duality.
-This may shed light on a conjectured link between the Klein bottle entropy and the renormalization group flow~\cite{ZhangYS2023}, in analogous to the $c$-theorem~\cite{Zamolodchikov1986} for central charge and the $g$-theorem~\cite{Affleck1991a,Friedan2004} for Affleck-Ludwig boundary entropy.
-Moreover, crosscap overlaps on lattices provide a promising route for extracting crosscap coefficients of 3D CFTs, which would complement the bootstrap approach where only ratios of crosscap coefficients were obtained~\cite{Nakayama2016a}.
+Beyond the Ising model, many field theories exhibit dualities (e.g., $\mathbb{Z}_N$ parafermion CFTs~\cite{Zamolodchikov1985}), and it is natural to ask how crosscap states transform under such dualities.
+Exploring this interplay may reveal new structures of non-orientable CFTs.
+A second intriguing direction is to clarify the link between Klein bottle entropy and renormalization-group flow~\cite{ZhangYS2023}, in analogy with the $c$-theorem~\cite{Zamolodchikov1986} and $g$-theorem~\cite{Affleck1991a,Friedan2004}.
+Finally, crosscap overlaps may provide a direct route to extract crosscap coefficients in 3D CFTs~\cite{DongJM2025}, thereby complementing bootstrap results where only ratios of such coefficients are accessible~\cite{Nakayama2016a}.

 {\em Acknowledgments} --- We are grateful to Meng Cheng, Davide Fioravanti, Anton Hulsch, Dong-Hee Kim, Jicheol Kim, Shota Komatsu, Wei Tang, and Hua-Chen Zhang for stimulating discussions.
 H.-H.T. extends his gratitude to Thomas Quella for many inspiring discussions and hospitality during a research visit to School of Mathematics and Statistics at the University of Melbourne, where this work is completed.
 Y.S.Z. is supported by the Sino-German (CSC-DAAD) Postdoc Scholarship Program.
 Y.H.W. is supported by the National Natural Science Foundation of China under Grant No. 12174130.
 L.W. is supported by National Natural Science Foundation of China under Grant No. T2225018.